+Equine arteritis virus survives in chilled and frozen semen and is not affected by the antibiotics added.
 Mare owners planning to use semen from overseas stallions should check the EVA status first.
 Semen should be accompanied by documentation certifying that the stallion or the semen was tested negative for EVA shortly after the semen was collected in the country of origin.
 Frozen semen should additionally be tested on arrival in the UK.
 It is only necessary to test one straw from each ejaculate.
 If the result is negative, the semen may be used.
 If it is positive, all straws from that ejaculate should be destroyed.
 For practical reasons it is not possible to test chilled semen on arrival.
 Appropriate testing in the exporting country is, therefore, essential.
 When transferring embryos, whether conceived in the UK or overseas, the disease status of both the stallion and mare at the time of conception must be established.
-Mares should have seronegative status, or seropositive status with stable or declining antibody levels.
-Stallions should have seronegative status, or seropositive status with proof that they are not shedders.
+Mares should have seronegative status, or seropositive status, or seropositive status, with stable or declining antibody levels.
+Stallions should have seronegative status, or seropositive status, or seropositive status with proof that they are not shedders.